In this post, we will give you a list of the best live fence plants to grow in Kenya for the best hedges.

 Read Next : Which are the best ornamental trees Kenya?

-The Kei apple is also known as mkokola, Kayaba, or Kau apple.
-Its one of the best live fences that is raised from the dovyaliscaffra or Iberia caffra plant.
 The plant species is native to Namibia in Southwest Africa along the River Kei.
 It grows best in sandy soils making it a suitable fencing plant in the lowlands, coastal and areas with saline soils.
 Besides, the plant is drought resistant.
+The plant belongs to the family Flacourtiaceae.

 The Kayaba plant has many thorns giving you the best hedge for security from intrusion by wild or livestock animals.
 You can make a Kei-apple fence from seeds or seedlings.
 The recommended spacing is 3 to 5 ft (0.9-1.5 m) apart.
 To note, the plant is unfit for land fences.
 It produces a biochemical that inhibits the growth of other nearby plants.

-The plant belongs to the family Flacourtiaceae.
-Besides its use as a hedge, you can use its fruits for human food.
+Besides its use as a hedge plant, you can use Kei apple fruits for human food.
 Its recipe ideas include making jam and jelly or pickles.

 The recommended spacing distance for cypress hedge is 6 to 10 feet apart for quick privacy.
 For straight-line traditional privacy, plant your trees about 8 to 10 feet apart.
 If you are looking for security consider a spacing of approximately 6 to 8 feet apart on a diagonal or zigzag pattern by planting them in 2 rows.

 The three types of cypress trees in Kenya are the Monterey Cypress, Italian cypress, or the Arizona cypress.
 Besides the cypress species, the other related trees of the same family are the junipers, thuja green giants, cedar, and fir.